Are Online Dictionaries Better Than the Print Versions?

 Sometimes I like to look up a word in both versions when I want a thorough understanding of the word and its most current definitions.

-For example, if you search “they” in the online Collegiate you will see the definition “3. d —used to refer to a single person whose gender identity is nonbinary.”5 If you then search the unabridged version, you’ll find that this entry hasn’t been updated since Merriam-Webster started recognizing its use as a gender pronoun for nonbinary people (which was in September 2019).6
+For example, if you search “they” in the online Collegiate you will see the definition “3. d —used to refer to a single person whose gender identity is nonbinary.”
+If you then search the unabridged version, you’ll find that this entry hasn’t been updated since Merriam-Webster started recognizing its use as a gender pronoun for nonbinary people (which was in Merriam-Webster’s update of September 2019).

 So which dictionary to choose?

-If you are currently looking for a new dictionary, whether in a professional capacity or not, I strongly encourage everyone to use the online Collegiate at merriam-webster.com.
+If you are looking for a reliable dictionary of American English, whether in a professional capacity or not, I strongly encourage you to use the online Collegiate at merriam-webster.com.
 It gives authoritative and up-to-date definitions as well as example sentences, etymological information, synonyms, and dates of first known use.

 It’s also free, though there will be ads.

 If you enjoy using a paper dictionary, this isn’t necessarily a bad idea.
-I do have a print copy of Merriam-Webster’s Collegiate Dictionary, but especially for a casual user the online dictionary will probably be more useful.
+I do have a print copy of Merriam-Webster’s Collegiate Dictionary, but especially for a more casual user, the online dictionary will be more useful.

-I would definitely stay away from the 1961 unabridged version that is both vastly out of date and extremely large and heavy.
+I recommend staying away from the 1961 unabridged version that is both vastly out of date and extremely large and heavy.

 What do these dictionaries cost?

-The online dictionary at merriam-webster.com costs absolutely nothing, which is one of the main reasons why I think everyone should be using it.
+The online dictionary at merriam-webster.com costs absolutely nothing, which is one of the main reasons why I encourage everyone to use it.

 It isn’t necessary to spend money in order to get access to Merriam-Webster’s authoritative definitions and other resources.
 But if you’re curious, purchasing the Collegiate print hardcover is $27.95 from the Merriam-Webster website and will include a year’s subscription to Merriam-Webster Unabridged.
 Purchasing the print version of the unabridged dictionary is $129.00 and also comes with the online subscription.